 Add three full baths, one half-bath, and a wrap-around deck ringed by trees concealing the mountain view visible just beyond.
 And all for a fraction of the price for similar properties in or closer to town.

-Given the lodging priorities of our group, our Fairview rental, even considering its distance (25-minute drive) from Asheville, offered the ideal vacation accommodation for the six of us.
-However, other rentals and inns closer to town could provide a better fit for your group.
+Given the budget for our group, our Fairview rental, even considering its distance (25-minute drive) from Asheville, offered the ideal vacation accommodation for the six of us.
+However, other rentals and inns closer to town, though more expensive, could provide a better fit for your needs.
 Explore Booking.com or VRBO for more in-town Asheville options.

 However, after a time, the food did come, and the Port Royal sandwich I ordered on homemade bread with smoked turkey paired nicely with my beer.
 My friend, Anne, who regularly and brilliantly checks for specific dish recommendations from the restaurants she patronizes on Yelp, ordered the Gustaio Italiano and announced after quickly eating it all before anyone could snag a taste—that it was excellent.